DaviBrinhosa/NFT-Future/README.md

-Webpage about Cryptocurrency and NFT
+Website about Cryptocurrency and NFT
 # About the project

 This is **NFT-Future**, it is a study project concerning cryptocurrencies and NFT games.
 You can see the website working at: [Website](https://nft-future.netlify.app)